Academic term: Maldives

 The school week is Sunday to Thursday, as a result, all schools terms begin and end same day all over the country.

 Malta

 The school year is split into three terms.
 It starts at the end of September and ends at the end of June the following year.

 Mexico

-The school year in Mexico starts in mid-August and ends in mid-July, by law covering 200 days, usually divided into 5 terms:
+The school year in Mexico starts in mid/late August and ends in mid-July, by law covering 200 days, usually divided into 5 terms: